warmcat/libwebsockets/README.coding.md

  - use LWS_POLLHUP / LWS_POLLIN / LWS_POLLOUT from libwebsockets.h to avoid
    losing windows compatibility

+You also need to take care about "forced service" somehow... these are cases where the network event was consumed, incoming data was all read, for example, but the work arising from it was not completed.
+There will not be any more network event to trigger the remaining work, Eg, we read compressed data, but we did not use up all the decompressed data before returning to the event loop because we had to write some of it.

+Lws provides an API to determine if anyone is waiting for forced service, `lws_service_adjust_timeout(context, 1, tsi)`, normally tsi is 0.
+If it returns 0, then at least one connection has pending work you can get done by calling `lws_service_tsi(context, -1, tsi)`, again normally tsi is 0.

+For eg, the default poll() event loop, or libuv/ev/event, lws does this checking for you and handles it automatically.
+But in the external polling loop case, you must do it explicitly.
+Handling it after every normal service triggered by the external poll fd should be enough, since the situations needing it are initially triggered by actual network events.

+An example of handling it is shown in the test-server code specific to external polling.

 @section cpp Using with in c++ apps